 The Institute of Policy Alternatives of Montréal (IPAM)

-The Institut de politiques alternatives de Montréal (IPAM) is an independent organization devoted to fostering and promoting debate on urban development and democracy, using a multifaceted approach focused on civil society.
-Founded on September 12, 2009, the organization seeks to help create a new vision of Montréal for the next generation through a holistic, multi-scalar approach, as well as proposing strategies for achieving this new vision.
+The Institut de politiques alternatives de Montréal (IPAM) is an independent organization devoted to fostering and promoting debate on urban development and democracy in Montreal within his metropolitan context.
+Founded in 2009, the organization seeks to help create a new vision of Montréal for the next generation through a holistic, multi-scalar approach, as well as proposing strategies for achieving this new vision.

-IPAM’s founders and participants come from a wide range of Montréal organizations and socio-economic spheres: universities, business, community organizations, the women’s movement, social economy activists, minority communities, the arts and the environmental movement.
+IPAM’s members and participants come from a wide range of Montréal organizations and socio-economic spheres: universities, business, community organizations, the women’s movement, social economy activists, minority communities, the arts and the environmental movement.

-The organization’s structure is based on sectoral priorities, of which there are currently five:
+The organization’s structure is based on five sectoral priorities:

 - economic and cultural development;